DaPigGuy/libPiggyEconomy/README.md

 # libPiggyEconomy

-libPiggyEconomy is a virion for easy support of multiple economy providers including EconomyAPI, MultiEconomy, & PMMP's XP levels.
+libPiggyEconomy is a virion for easy support of multiple economy providers including EconomyAPI, MultiEconomy, ParoxityEconomy, & PMMP's XP levels.

 You may be wondering, why the absolute garbage name for a virion?
 Well, blame Aericio.